Ghost routing explained with routes.yaml examples — routes, collections & taxonomies

 Routes

-For example, if you want to create a page called About with custom HTML and a more advanced layout, you can add your code in a new file about.hbs and then point a route to it:
+For example, if you want a page called About with custom HTML and a more advanced layout, you can add your code in a new file about.hbs and then point a route to it:

 routes: